Act for Adjustment of Functions and Organizations of the Executive Yuan

 If a state-owned public property administered by an original agency has a business takeover agency, the business takeover agency should incorporate all the business into its control; continue to take care of, use, accrue from, and dispose of the property; and after its organic law and regulations have completed required legislative procedure, apply for the registration change of the responsible administrative agency.
 If the state-owned public property does not have a takeover agency, the National Property Administration, Ministry of Finance, should directly take over the property and apply for the registration change of the responsible administrative agency.

 Before its related organic law and regulations governing their functions have been amended or formulated (stipulated), the takeover agency may directly change a state-owned public property that has been dissolved its purpose into a non-public property and transfer it to the National Property Administration for being taken over.
-If a state-owned public property is for the purpose of official business or of public use, the takeover agency may directly apply for appropriation of the property in the name the takeover agency.
+If a state-owned public property is for the purpose of official business or of public use, the takeover agency may directly apply for appropriation of the property in the name of the take-over agency.

-The provisions of the preceding two Paragraphs may apply, mutatis mutandis, to the other public properties administered by the original agency.
+The provisions of the preceding two paragraphs may apply, mutatis mutandis, to the other public properties administered by the original agency.

 Article 5